LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Experiment

-\textbf{Implementation and training.} Training, validation, and testing sets are split by 20:5:75.
-We highlight two training and evaluation strategies. \underline{First}, in contrast to many ML tasks that use a large proportion of the entire dataset for training, we intentionally train the proposed models with a small portion and conduct evaluations on the rest data points. \underline{Second}, we evaluate both \textit{transductive and inductive} scenarios.
-If a design is seen during training but with unseen flows in the testing, it is called transductive; if a design is unseen in both training and testing, it is called inductive.
+Training, validation, and testing sets are split by 20:5:75.
+We highlight two training and evaluation strategies. \underline{First}, in contrast to many ML tasks that use a large proportion of the entire dataset for training, we intentionally train the proposed models with a small portion and conduct evaluations on the rest data points. \underline{Second}, we evaluate both \textbf{transductive and inductive} scenarios.
+If a design is seen during training but with unseen flows in the testing, it is referred to as transductive; if a design is unseen during training and only employed for testing, it is referred to as inductive.
 The goal is to emphasize the generalizability of our proposed models, which is important for many EDA tasks that are possibly suffering from data scarcity.
 Among eleven circuit designs, six of them (\texttt{adder}, \texttt{arbiter}, \texttt{bar}, \texttt{div}, \texttt{log2}, and \texttt{max}) are used for both training and testing, and the remaining five (\texttt{multiplier}, \texttt{sin}, \texttt{sqrt}, \texttt{square}, and \texttt{voter}) are \textbf{merely evaluated in testing to demonstrate generalization, i.e., inductive capability}.
 Training details are summarized as follows.

-\begin{itemize}[leftmargin=*] \item We train a design-specific CNN for each design, each for 20 epochs with RMSprop optimizer with learning rate 0.05. \item LSTM baseline is trained for 100 epochs with Adam optimizer, initial learning rate 0.002, weight decay 2e-6. \item For the GNN with supernode (denoted as GNN-S), we use a 10-layer GIN model; node and edge embedding dimensions are 8 and 2, respectively.
-The model is trained for 20 epochs with the Adam optimizer and learning rate of 0.001. \item For the hybrid GNN-LSTM model (denoted as GNN-H), we use a 10-layer GIN.
-The node embedding dimension is 32 and the hidden size of LSTM is 64.
-The model is trained for 20 epochs with the Adam optimizer.
-The initial learning rate is 0.002, with a weight decay of 2e-6. \end{itemize}
+\begin{itemize} \item For every design, we train a design-specific CNN for 20 epochs with the RMSprop optimizer (learning rate 0.05). \item LSTM is trained for 100 epochs with the Adam optimizer (initial learning rate 2e-3, weight decay 2e-6). \item For the GNN with supernode (denoted as GNN-S), a ten-layer GIN model is trained for 20 epochs with the Adam optimizer (learning rate 1e-3); node and edge embedding dimensions are 8 and 2, respectively. \item For the hybrid GNN-LSTM model (denoted as GNN-H), a ten-layer GIN is combined with a two-layer LSTM (whose hidden size is 64), trained for 20 epochs with the Adam optimizer (initial learning rate 2e-3, weight decay 2e-6).
+The node embedding dimension is 32. \end{itemize}